juniorvigneault/cart253/projects/project2/official/README.md

 -

 horse.com is a simulation created to make Pippin Barr laugh.
-The Horse Whisperer meets Mother! by Darren Aronofsky.
+Think the Horse Whisperer meets Mother! by Darren Aronofsky.

 Art sometimes takes itself too seriously and I'm here to shake it up!
 Who doesn't like surprises?